Andegawen/MonkeyInterpreter/README.md

 We process tokens from "left to right", expect or reject the next tokens and if everything fits we return an AST node.
 [Article about Pratt parsing - **Top down operator precedence**](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/)

+The Pratt parsing approach is an alternative to parsers based on context-free grammars adn the [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+In this method you have two parsing functions associated with token (infix and prefix)

+Terminology: postfix, prefix, infix and precedence